Liebherr D926 engines are a true classic for many mechanics and construction machine operators.

-Liebherr D926 engines are a true classic for many mechanics and construction machine operators.
-The six-cylinder inline engine, which is used in loaders, bulldozers, excavators, and mobile cranes, remains extremely popular.
-In this article, we will take a closer look at the D926 design, its strengths, typical faults, and the differences between versions.
+The six-cylinder inline engine, which is used in loaders, bulldozers, excavators, and mobile cranes, still enjoys immense popularity.
+In this article, we will take a closer look at the D926 design, its strengths, typical failures, and the differences between versions.

 What distinguishes the Liebherr D926?